-As expected, the COVID-19 transmission rate was highest in in-center HD patients (19.5%) and lowest in kidney transplant patients (8.7%), 12.2% of PD patients infected with SARS-CoV-2.
+As expected, the COVID-19 transmission rate was highest in in-center HD patients (19.5%) and lowest in kidney transplant patients (8.7%), and 12.2% of PD patients were infected with SARS-CoV-2.
 These results support the importance of isolation in preventing infection.
-The highest mortality rate was determined in PD patients, and this circumstance may have resulted from the disruption in the routine follow-up of the patients and late diagnosis.
-Although COVID-19 infection affected patients from all age groups at approximately similar rates, it was noted that the death rate gradually increased with age.
-Therewithal, the mortality rate was dramatically higher in patients with co-morbidities, such as diabetes, chronic obstructive pulmonary disease, and heart failure.8
+The highest mortality rate was determined in PD patients, and this circumstance may have resulted

 The registry does not include data about COVID-19 vaccination in KRT patients because vaccines were not approved in 2020 in Türkiye.
-In conclusion, we believe that these data are significant not only for nephrology practice but also provide utility for improving new strategies to struggle with COVID-19.
+In conclusion, we believe that these data are not only significant for nephrology practice but also provide utility for improving new strategies to struggle with COVID-19.